ann82/dv_assistant/relay-server/README.md

   - For US locations, queries are rewritten to optimize shelter/resource search using high-quality search terms
   - Conversational fillers are removed from the start of queries for cleaner input
   - Location context is added only when appropriate
+- **Pattern-First Optimization (2024-06-24)**
+  - Most queries are now handled by pattern matching and do not require AI calls
+  - Only ambiguous or complex queries fall back to GPT/OpenAI

 ## Recent Updates